-- Where a tutor has exhausted the process outlined in the Code of Behaviour in relation to a student's behaviour and application in class - Bullying or threatening another student or any member of school staff. - Verbal abuse of a teacher or any member of school staff - Sexual harassment verbal or physical of any person in the school - Physical or verbal assault of any person in the school - The student's continued presence in the school, at this time, constitutes a threat to safety - Smoking/vaping in the school grounds or while representing the school
+- Where the Student Support Team has exhausted the process outlined above in relation to a student's behaviour and application in class - Refusal by a student to abide by the regulations of the school. - Bullying or threatening another student or any member of school staff. - Verbal abuse of a teacher or any member of school staff - Discrimination or harassment of any member of the school community - Sexual harassment verbal or physical of any person in the school - Physical or verbal assault of any person in the school

-- Stealing from or interfering with the property of the school, its staff or its students - Being absent from school without parent/guardian permission - Damaging school property - Bringing drugs, illegal substances, alcohol or dangerous items or weapons into the school. - Endangerment of the health and safety of others. - A single incident or first offence of serious misconduct may be grounds for suspension.
+- The student's continued presence in the school, at this time, constitutes a threat to safety - Smoking/vaping in the school grounds or while representing the school - Entering a toilet stall with another student/students - Stealing from or interfering with the property of the school, its staff or its students - Being absent from school without permission - Damaging school property - Bringing drugs, illegal substances, alcohol or dangerous items or weapons into the school. - Endangerment of the health, safety, welfare of others.
+The Board of Management has a statutory obligation to provide staff with a safe place of work. - A single incident or first offence of serious misconduct may be grounds for suspension.